yabata/prodyn/doc/prodyn.rst

 .. function:: DP_backward(states,U,timesteps,cst,srs,system,[J0=None,verbose=False,t_verbose=1)

   :param states: pandas dataframe where each index represents a state variable
-    see :ref:`States in prodyn`
+    see :ref:`states-ref`
-  :param U: List of possible decision, see :ref:`Decisions in prodyn`
+  :param U: List of possible decision, see :ref:`decisions-ref`
   :param timesteps: numpy array containing all timesteps
   :param cst: (Constant) Parameters for system simulation
   :param srs: (Time-series) parameters for system simulation
-  :system: function to simulate the system that is optimized using DP,
+  :param system: function to simulate the system that is optimized using DP,
-    see :ref:`The system function in prodyn`
+    see :ref:`system-function-ref`
   :param J0: Cost vector for first time-step, allows to define initial start costs
     and therby select a certain end state for backward DP.
 JT has to be a 1D numpy array with the same nuber of elements as defined state combinations in X.
-    See :ref:`Define initial costs` .
+    See :ref:`init-costs-ref` .
     Each element defines the initial end cost of the coresponding state.
   :param verbose: Bool, turn shell output on (True) or off (False)
   :param t_verbose: Show output every t_verbose timesteps

-  :return: Data: pandas DataFrame with results, see :ref:`Accessing the results`
+  :return: Data: pandas DataFrame with results, see :ref:`access-back-ref`

+.. _DP-forw-func-ref:

 Forward Dynamic Programming :func:`DP_forward`
 -----------------------------------------------